autofac/Documentation/docs/integration/webapi.rst

 Provide Filters via Dependency Injection
 ========================================
 Because attributes are created via the reflection API you don't get to call the constructor yourself.
 That leaves you with no other option except for property injection when working with attributes.
-The Autofac integration with Web API provides a mechanism that allows you to create classes that implement the filter interfaces (``IAutofacActionFilter``, ``IAutofacAuthorizationFilter`` and ``IAutofacExceptionFilter``) and wire them up to the desired controller or action method using the registration syntax on the container builder.
+The Autofac integration with Web API provides a mechanism that allows you to create classes that implement the filter interfaces (``IAutofacActionFilter``, ``IAutofacContinuationActionFilter``, ``IAutofacAuthorizationFilter`` and ``IAutofacExceptionFilter``) and wire them up to the desired controller or action method using the registration syntax on the container builder.

 Register the Filter Provider
 ----------------------------

 You need to register the Autofac filter provider implementation because it does the work of wiring up the filter based on the registration.
 This is done by calling the ``RegisterWebApiFilterProvider`` method on the container builder and providing an ``HttpConfiguration`` instance.

 .. sourcecode:: csharp